rewe-digital/frost/README.md

 }
 apply plugin: "org.rewedigital.frost"
 ```

+### Configuration

-You can use the following configuration in your build.gradle file:
+You can use the following configuration in your `build.gradle` file:
 ```
 frost {
     // FROST working directory.
 Relative directories are being considerd relative to the project directory.
 Default is 'frost'